TorBox-App/hosted-terms_of_service/README.md

 <p>You can read more about our abuse system, and how to avoid warnings and bans <a href="https://support.torbox.app/en/articles/10336778-the-torbox-abuse-system">here</a>.</p>

 <p>TorBox reserves the right to stop any downloads, or transfers that are negatively affecting the service.
 TorBox also reserves the right to remove any files or content from our servers at any time without notification.
-Your account will be warned and banned if you do not abide by these terms..
+Your account will be warned and banned if you do not abide by these terms.
 Do not use TorBox in an unfair or malicious manner.
 Please allow everyone to have a great experience using TorBox.</p>

 <br/>